Charitable collections licence

 You must be a fit and proper person to promote a collection and there is a requirement for the promoter of the collection to make a return following the collection.

-If you have concerns as to whether a collection in your area is licensed, you can check the list of approved collections for the current year in our downloads.
-To report unauthorised collections in your area contact the Licensing team.
+If you have concerns as to whether a collection in your area is licensed you can contact us.

 - Fee - there is no fee payable